webpack/webpack.js.org/src/content/plugins/context-exclusion-plugin.md

 _Context_ refers to a [require with an expression](/guides/dependency-management/#require-with-expression) such as `require('./locale/' + name + '.json')`.

 The `ContextExclusionPlugin` allows you to exclude context.
-A regex could be provided to plugin to configure it to exclude all context that matches it.
+Provide RegExp as an argument when initializing the Plugin to exclude all context that matches it.

 __webpack.config.js__